tijotitus/dynamic-form/README.md

-## Generate Dynamic Forms with Laravel 8, jquery and Bootstrap 4.
+## Laravel project to manage a dynamic form

 ## How to run